The Soldier's Details

 1977 Roll, again Flarty is working as a plasterer at Merinda, 4805, Queensland.

 Flarty died in Queensland in 30 January 1980.
 He was 57years old and buried Collinsville Cemetery, Collinsville, Whitsunday Region, Queensland, Australia.
 (Momental Section Grave 822).

 If any Flarty family should read this, we ask you to please contact us at our email firstname.lastname@example.org

 We would really like to learn more about Neave’s life before the war and after.

-Neave seems unable to settle to one place, and this is not uncommon amongst returned POWs, especially as he had no family to return to.
+Neave seems unable to settle to one place.
+This was not uncommon amongst returned POWs, especially as he had no family to return to.
 He very likely suffered ill-health and possibly mental health issues – and many returned POWs have been found to be reliant on alcohol at some time.

 His POW years combined with his aboriginal childhood (very likely lived in Government ‘care’) would have been most challenging especially as it appears he had no family as such to return home to when he most needed a family circle.